Brooks & Dunn: Awards

-Brooks & Dunn are tied with Vince Gill for most Country Music Association awards in history with 18.
+Brooks & Dunn are the winners of the most Country Music Association Awards in history with 21, including the 1996 Entertainer of the Year and 16 wins for Vocal Duo of the Year.
+They received the associations Lifetime Achievement Award in 2026.
 They have the second-most Academy of Country Music awards in history with 30, only surpassed by Miranda Lambert with 35.
 They have won 2 Grammy Awards, both for Best Country Vocal Performance by a Duo or Group.